themimixcompany/msl-notebook/README.md

 1. A webserver that can transpile TS.
 I recommend [Vite](https://vitejs.dev/).
 2. An MSL engine to test MSL expressions.

+# Run Instructions
+1. Download the entire repository to any directory.
+2. Switch to that directory and run `npx vite` or your chosen webserver against **index.html**.
+MSL Notebook is an SPA.

 # Dev Requirements
 See [full instructions](https://nebula.mimix.io/en/msl-notebook/program-flow).